 The SEABL had its final season in 2018, with Basketball Victoria partnering with the National Basketball League (NBL) and establishing a new league NBL1 in its place.
 Most of the team’s that competed in the 2018 SEABL season joined NBL1 for the 2019 season and a handful of Victorian clubs were promoted from the Big V to NBL1.

-On 1 December 2017 Magbegor was selected in the Australian Opals squad for the first time, being named in the squad for training camp 1 to be held in early February 2018 at the AIS training base in Italy as part of the Opals preparations for the 2018 Commonwealth Games.
+On 1 December 2017 Magbegor was selected in the Australian Opals squad for the first time, being named in the squad for training camp 1 to be held in early February 2018 at the Australian Institute of Sport (AIS) training base in Italy as part of the Opals preparations for the 2018 Commonwealth Games.

-When interviewed on the WNBL Show on 12 December 2017 Ezi commented on being included in the Opals squad “I am very excited and very grateful that I have been given the opportunity, being able to train with some of the best girls in Australia is really exciting.
+When interviewed on the 12 December 2017 episode of the WNBL Show Ezi commented on being included in the Opals squad “I am very excited and very grateful that I have been given the opportunity, being able to train with some of the best girls in Australia is really exciting.
 What to expect?
 Just a great learning experience for me, being able to compete against Cayla, Abby, all those more experienced girls is just going to be a really good experience and I am really excited.”

 Australian Opals head coach Brondello appeared on a special edition of the Chemist Wharehouse WNBL Show with host Megan Hustwaite during December 2017.
 Hustwaite asked Brondello about the Opals squad for training camp 1 in the lead-up to the Commonwealth Games “You’ve picked Ezi which is just a fantastic selection, she’s really impressing everyone that has seen her in action for Canberra this year, we know what she’s achieved at a junior level for Australia, how exciting is it to have her in this squad?”
 Brondello responded “It is very exciting and I have said that publicly already, she is the future of the Opals, she’s 18 years old, she has achieved so much in the Australian junior teams and she is going to continue to get better by playing obviously in the WNBL, but also being integrated into the Opals squad and playing against the very best bigs.
 Her future is very bright so I look forward to getting the team together and seeing Ezi and coaching Ezi in February and just watching that development, can’t wait to see what the future holds for her.”